cheat-sheets/game-theory-cheat-sheet/README.md

 A transferable utility mechanism is **individual rational** when, in equilibrium no agent loses by participating in the mechanism, i.e. the valuation subtracting the payment for every agent is not negative.
-- ex interum individual rational - holds for every possible valuation of the individual, but averages over the possible valuations of the other agents
+- ex interim individual rational - holds for every possible valuation of the individual, but averages over the possible valuations of the other agents
 - ex post - holds for every possible valuation of the individual and over the possible valuations of the other agents